skienzmatishun/rippreport/content/p/fairhope-airport-un_authorized/index.md

   recency_score: 10.20602676551906
   category_score: 0
   rank: 10
+summary: City Council President Jack Burrell helped an airport board member secure an unauthorized commercial lease built on insider information.
+State Ethics Commission letters confirm the city never submitted the required lease documents, rendering the entire contract completely illegal.
+Follow the paper trail to see how city leadership protects its own at any cost.
 ---
 Last week we featured, [YOU DON'T KNOW JACK](https://rippreport.com/you-dont-know-jack/), this week we peel back the onion a little more.